vidarsko/ComFiT/README.md

 ![Oscillating 1D Gaussian wave packet in a harmonic oscillator](docs/images/index_tutorial_base_system_make_your_own_model.gif)

-*Figure: Quenching of a disordered state in a Landau model* A 2D simulation of an order parameter (field) in a Landau model with a disordered initial condition.
+*Figure: Quenching of a disordered state in a Lan* A 2D simulation of an order parameter (field) in a Landau model with a disordered initial condition.
 The equilibrium value of the order parameter is non-zero, so as the system relaxes, it spontaneously forms interfaces between regions of different order parameter values.

 ![Oscillating 3D Gaussian wave packet in a harmonic oscillator](docs/images/index_tutorial_qm_3D_wave_packet.gif)

 *Figure: Oscillating 3D Gaussian wave packet in a harmonic oscillator* A 3D simulation of the Schrödinger equation with a Gaussian initial condition (at rest) in a Harmonic oscillator potential.
-The amplitude of the wavefunciton is shown as an isosurface at $50\%$ its maximal value and the argument by the angle color scheme of the figure above.
+The amplitude of the wavefunction is shown as an isosurface at $50\%$ its maximal value and the argument by the angle color scheme of the figure above.

 ## Documentation